meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-10-24-decision-trees.md

 - Nodes without any children (terminal nodes) are known as '*leaves*', while the '*branches*' correspond to the specific set of rules used by a particular tree to segment the predictor space.

+{% include figure.html url="/assets/images/decision_trees/tree_nodes.png" caption="Note that the next question is always dependent on the last in a decision tree model." height="300px" %}

 <div style="text-align: center">
 	<img src='/assets/images/decision_trees/tree_nodes.png' style="float: center; height: 300px">
 </div>

-*Note*: The next question is always dependent on the last.

 Effectively, a decision tree contains a question at every node.
 This is where recursion comes in handy...